ExtropyIO/defi-bot/README.md

+# DEPRECATED

+This bot is not actively maintained and has not been updated to work with newer versions of 1inch and DyDx.
+We encourage the community to create merge requests for any upgrades.

+Extropy remains available for any smart contract development or audit work, please contact info@extropy.io or visit https://extropy.io/ .

 > ### TLDR:
 > * The author provides a detailed guide to coding a DeFi arbitrage bot.
 The bot uses flash loans to borrow assets from dYdX and sells them on 1inch exchange when profitable.